-2018 Annual Work Report of Mini-invasive Surgery(MIS) has been successfully held in Xi’an, at the Branch Office of OAE Publishing Inc., on January 15, 2018.
+2018 Annual Work Report of Mini-invasive Surgery(MIS) was successfully held in Xi’an, at the Branch Office of OAE Publishing Inc., on January 15, 2018.
 Anne Niu, Managing Editor of MIS, gave a review on overall development of MIS journal in 2018, summarizing problems encountered by the editorial staff, and proposed some measures for improvement in the coming year.

 1) Towards safe and efficient cervical dilatation;